kyang5/coursedescriptions/source/courses/comp340.rst

 Description
 ----------------------

-The course introduces the fundamentals of computer/network/internet forensics, analysis and investigations.
+The course introduces the fundamentals of computer/network/internet forensics, analysis, and investigations.

 Outcome
 -----------